Driver flees scene after hitting motorcycle on Edinburgh street, leaving 24-year-old motorcyclist with serious injuries

-Police rushed to the scene on Ferry Road Drive at around 1.45pm on Thursday, 28 July, after receiving a report of a collision.
+Police were called to the scene on Ferry Road Drive at around 1.45pm on Thursday after having received reports of a crash.

-Several police vans, a fire truck, and an ambulance attended the scene, where a car and a motorcycle collided.
+Several police vans, a fire appliance, and an ambulance attended the scene, where a car and a motorcycle collided.

+Eyewitnesses also reported seeing armed officers patrolling a nearby area shortly after the crash happened.

 Most Popular